Atlanta Improper Turns Accident Lawyer

 It is essential that you tell your account about what happened.
 Stick to the facts and do not make any assumptions.

-Do not admit fault or allude to anything that will give you partial fault for an accident, but do answer questions honestly, to the best of your knowledge.
+Do not admit fault or suggest any responsibility for the accident, but do answer questions honestly and accurately based on what you know.
 The police will produce a police report detailing the damages and circumstances of the accident.

 Document the Accident